First measurement of charm production in fixed-target configuration at the LHC

 In order to compare to previous experimental results at different energies, both \jpsi and \Dz cross sections are extrapolated to the full phase-space using \pythia 8 with a specific LHCb tuning and with the CT09MCS PDF set~\cite{CT09MCS}.
 The extrapolation factor is $2f$, where $f=0.940$ for the \jpsi and $f=0.965$ for the \Dz, and describes the extrapolation from $y^*\in [-2.53, 0.07]$ to the full backward (negative) rapidity hemisphere, assuming forward-backward symmetry.
 The full phase-space cross sections are

 where statistical and systematic uncertainties have been added quadratically and no systematic uncertainties due to the extrapolation are included.
-In addition, the \Dz cross section is scaled with the global fragmentation factor $f(c \to D^0) = 0.542 \pm 0.024$~\cite{Gladilin:2014tba}, in order to obtain the $c\overline{c}$ production cross section $\sigma_{c\overline{c}} = 288 \pm 24.2 \pm 6.9\mub/\mathrm{nucleon}$.
+In addition, the \Dz cross section is scaled with the global fragmentation factor $f(c \to D^0) = 0.542 \pm 0.024$~\cite{Gladilin:2014tba}, in order to obtain the $c\overline{c}$ production cross section:

 The last uncertainty reflects the limited knowledge of the fragmentation factor.
 An overview of \jpsi and $c\overline{c}$ cross-section measurements at different center-of-mass energies by different experiments are shown in Fig.~\ref{fig::cross-section} including this measurement.
 The \jpsi\ cross section is compared to a fit based on NLO NRQCD calculations~\cite{Maltoni:2006yp} and the $c\overline{c}$ cross section to NLO pQCD calculations~\cite{Adam:2016ich,Mangano:92}.
 The \ccbar cross section shows a small tension with respect to theoretical calculations as already observed at 200 \gev, while the \jpsi\ cross-section measurement is in good agreement with the fit based on NLO pQCD calculations.

 The \jpsi\ differential cross sections per target nucleon obtained for the \pHe\ dataset, as functions of $y^*$ and $\pt$, are shown in the two top plots of Fig.~\ref{fig::sig_jpsi} and given in Ref.\cite{supplemental}.
 These results are compared with HELAC-ONIA predictions~\cite{Lansberg:2016deg,Shao:2015vga,Shao:2012iz}, for $pp$ (CT14NLO PDF set~\cite{Dulat16}) and \pHe\ (CT14NLO+nCTEQ15 PDF~\cite{nCTEQ15} sets) collisions.
 The predictions underestimate the measured total cross section.
 The HELAC-ONIA predictions are rescaled by a factor 1.78 in Fig.~\ref{fig::sig_jpsi} to compare the shape of the distributions.
 Data are also compared with phenomenological parametrizations, interpolated to the present data energies, based on Refs.~\cite{ArleoPeigne1303,Arleo2013}.
 Solid and dashed red lines are obtained with linear and logarithmic interpolations, respectively, between the results from the E789 ($p$Au, \sqsnn $=$ 38.7 \gev)~\cite{Schub:1995}, HERA-B ($p$C, $\sqsnn= 41.5 \gev$)~\cite{Abt:2008ya} and PHENIX ($pp$, $\sqs=200 \gev$)~\cite{PHENIXpp} experiments.
 The differential yields of \jpsi\ as functions of $y^*$ and $\pt$, obtained from \pAr\ data, are also shown in Fig.~\ref{fig::sig_jpsi}.
 Since the luminosity measurement is not available, only differential distributions with arbitrary normalization are shown.